RoySpino/Rampage/README.md

 ## TODO
 Because here is no in-built database, this compiler will rely on an external database.
 Database assignment and connection will be handled within the H spec.

-Add data-structures currently only standalone variable are suported.
+Add data-structures currently only standalone variable are supported.

 F spec implementation: